Life Insurance Beneficiaries: Who to Name and How to Update Them

 Post-Divorce Priority

 Contact your insurance company immediately after your divorce is finalized to update beneficiary designations.
 Don't wait weeks or months.
-Some people have died shortly after divorce, leaving substantial death benefits to ex-spouses who were no longer part of their lives.
+People who die shortly after divorce often leave substantial death benefits to ex-spouses who were no longer part of their lives, especially through ERISA group plans that ignore state revocation laws.

 Frequently Asked Questions